 If you are concerned about your financial position and feel that you are struggling or may struggle to meet your financial commitments, we may be able to assist you.

-If you are experiencing financial hardship as a result of the Novel Coronavirus, please contact your financial specialist directly, call 1800 950 399 (option 2) or click the button below to apply online for assistance via the BOQ hardship form.
+If you are experiencing financial hardship, please contact your financial specialist directly, call 1800 950 399 (option 2) or click the button below to apply online for assistance via the BOQ hardship form.